cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 from environment to environment.
 There would be no need to worry about tracking primary key re-mapping between services and locations and orders etc - just change the `environment_id`.
 It would make testing out data changes in an environment almost trivial.
 And it would make pulling data down from production to a test environment almost trivial.
 One of those to stew on.

+# Fri 26 Apr 2024

+Loaded all the services for the car wash business.
+There are many services.
+So it looks like we'll need to provide some kind of categorisation ability.